8 Tiling Tools Every DIYer Should Know

 Whether it's made from ceramic, porcelain, or stone, tile is an elegant upgrade to any room.
 These are the implements you need to successfully complete any tiling job.

-For many years, ceramic tiling was regarded as arcane.
+For many years, installing hard tile was regarded as arcane.
 It was a specialized vocation best left to the gifted few who, with their years of apprenticeship, were masters of the trade.

-That perception has certainly changed.
-There are chains of retail stores today that sell only tile and tiling supplies, and most of their customers are homeowners.
-Tile is now widely used not only in bathrooms, but in kitchens, entry ways, and other locations in the home and office where durable, water-resistant surfaces are required.
-Increasingly, the installation is done by novices, those of us who want the look of tile but don’t want to pay master-tradesman fees to install it.
+That perception has changed.
+Today, chains of retail stores sell only tile and tiling supplies, and most of their customers are homeowners.
+Tile is now widely used not just in bathrooms but in kitchens, entryways, and other locations in the home and office where durable, water-resistant surfaces are required.
+Increasingly, the installation is done by novices who want the look of tile but don’t want to pay master-tradesman fees to install it.
 Their secret?
 Having the right set of tiling tools to get the job done.

-You’ll need a few other familiar tools, like a tape measure, chalk box, framing square, and a basic carpenter’s level.
+You’ll also need a few other familiar tools, like a tape measure, chalk box, framing square, and a basic carpenter’s level.
 There’s no need for a laser level.
 With these tools readily available, tiling is no longer solely the domain of the tilers’ guild.

 Also known as a snap cutter, this tool for tiling with glazed tiles consists of a platform topped by a frame along which a cutter wheel slides.
 The tile is positioned on the padded platform, with one side flush to a fence at the head to hold the workpiece square.